 In addition to representing Bahrain’s interests regarding international law and recommended best practices in the space sector, the NSSA will continually assess existing relevant international and regional treaties and agreements to which the Kingdom could be part of and where possible initiate the process of establishing the cooperation.

-NSSA have initiated for the Kingdom of Bahrain ratification of five main international space treaties developed under the auspices of the United Nations including the:
+The Kingdom of Bahrain have completed ratification of five main international space treaties developed under the auspices of the United Nations including the:

 Bahrain is currently a signatory of two out of the five.